-Jesolo was one of the first destinations that came to our minds when we were looking for a beach holidays to Italy with kids.
+Jesolo was one of the first destinations that came to our minds when we were looking for beach holidays to Italy with kids.
 Do you know why?
 Because the Adriatic Coast, and in this case the Venetian Riviera, is a real jewel for families.
 There are miles and miles of gold and sandy beach and so many things to do in Jesolo with children that you can’t get bored.

-Kids love to play at the beach, build sand castles and sunbathe until the end of the day.
+Kids love to play on the beach, build sand castles and sunbathe until the end of the day.
 Parents always try to satisfy children’s desires, merging cultural visits and daily excursions on the territory.
 The perfect family vacation at the beach is then a combination of various elements as Italy is plenty of natural attractions, art and historic spots that worth a visit.

 Discover how many things families can do in Jesolo

 The beach of Lido di Jesolo